2014 Science Year in Review

 Bridget Carey is the host of CNET Update and senior editor of CNET.com in New York, New York.

-Science writer Riley Black writes the “Laelaps” blog at Scientific American.
-She is also the author of the books Skeleton Keys (Penguin Random House, 2019) and My Beloved Brontosaurus: On the Road with Old Bones, New Science, and Our Favorite Dinosaurs.
+Riley Black is a science writer and the author of several books, including The Last Days of the Dinosaurs, Skeleton Keys and My Beloved Brontosaurus: On the Road with Old Bones, New Science, and Our Favorite Dinosaurs.

 Alexa Lim was a senior producer for Science Friday.
 Her favorite stories involve space, sound, and strange animal discoveries.